Database Test 5 (DBT-5) Documentation

 The latest stable and development version of the kit can be found on GitHub: https://github.com/osdldbt/dbt5

-The TPC's TPC-E Tools cannot be redistributed with DBT-5 and must be downloaded separately : https://www.tpc.org/tpc_documents_current_versions/current_specifications5.asp
+The TPC's TPC-E Tools cannot be redistributed with DBT-5 and must be downloaded separately from: https://www.tpc.org/tpc_documents_current_versions/current_specifications5.asp

 Required Software